SakshamKapoor2911/MedInsight/services/ai-service/README.md

 - **Inference**: NVIDIA NIM with Gemma 2 model (planned)
 - **Research**: Perplexity API for medical literature
 - **Database**: MongoDB for conversation storage (planned)

+## Local Development & Testing

+This service is designed for local use only.
+All cloud/deployment plans are deferred.

 ## Running the Service